National Trails Day 2022

 Note: Tennis shoes or good walking shoes required (no flipflops, please)

-Grab your parents and join Peak Personal Trainer, Charla for a hike across the Central Avenue West walking bridge, then on to West Bank Park to the playground structure that Get Fit Great Falls helped to install a few years ago.
+Grab your parents and join Miranda for a hike across the Central Avenue West walking bridge, then on to West Bank Park to the playground structure that Get Fit Great Falls helped to install a few years ago.

 There are places to stop and take a look at the water, plants, trees etc. This hike is wheelchair and stroller accessible and is designed for children who are active and inquisitive.
 Children must be accompanied by an adult.
 Put on your tennis shoes (no sandals please) and come join the fun!